 Yet, the use of AI at scale to stop fraud has its own set of challenges: from the hyperdynamic market conditions and fraud patterns, to the use of the same models to cover multiple industries/geographies/merchants, and to the highly imbalanced nature of the predicted event.

-In this blog we look at how fraud detection solution vendors can leverage their ML monitoring solution to boost the efficiency of their fraud and data science teams, and deliver better service to their merchants.
+In this blog, we look at how fraud detection solution vendors can leverage their ML monitoring solutions to boost the efficiency of their fraud and data science teams and deliver better service to their merchants.

 “AI has helped us detect fraud, but there is still a long way to go until we can feel in control of the predictions.” – Luca B, Fraud Analyst, Top US Fraud detection vendor.

 As subject matter experts, fraud analysts are the best equipped to detect suspicious behaviors and raise alerts.
 But as they support a growing number of merchants across verticals and countries, they can’t operate at scale without AI, which exposes them to a “black box” paradigm as they lack the visibility necessary to trust models and predictions.

 Fraud analyst teams (all too) often find themselves drowning in anomalous and suspicious activity alerts.
 They are constantly playing firefighter, trying to manually validate the decisions automatically taken by the AI to avoid merchants’ and end customers’ dissatisfaction – or worse, $$ loss and brand damage.

 To make their tasks more efficient they need to have a solution that helps them gain visibility and tame the velocity and quantity of data that goes through their systems every day.
 It is only once they manage to have a more granular and rapid view of their models’ activities, and of the changes in the data feed behavior, that they can understand the impact of these on the model’s approval rate.
 And only then can they feel empowered by the AI, and in control of the predictions.